jbtrystram/devconf24-coreos-workshop/README.md

 TIP: You can escape out of the console by pressing `Ctrl + ]` \
 As long as you use this script, VMs will be destroyed when you escape the console, so you can launch another.

+TIP2: Sometimes, the console output may break the terminal output.
+Nothing `reset` won't fix!
 ## 2 - Create your first ignition config

 The provisionned environment (a coreOS machine) you've been given access to should have all the tools you need.